Breadsandwich/inventory_app/README.md

 # Warehouse Inventory Tracker

-This project was developed for Shopify's Fall 2022 backend coding challenge.
+This project was developed for Shopify's Fall 2022 Internship backend coding challenge.
 Technologies used in this project includes Python, Flask, SQLalchemy, PostgreSQL, and React/Redux to showcase the web application.

 ## Project Features